MKolman/aoc-lang/README.md

     a = a + 5
     a = a * a
 }
--> Number(400)
+-> Int(400)
 ```

-Variables defined inside the block will not leak outside but you can still change the variables in the parent scope.
+Blocks are not bariers for variable access.
+You can access variables from parent scope as well as from child scope.

 ```
 > a = 1